dipakkr/dipakkr/README.md

 </p>

 <p align="center">
-  Trained LLaMA 4 with researchers at Meta, OpenAI & Google.
+  LLM Training for models like LLaMA 4 with researchers at Meta/OpenAI.
 Scaled real-time infrastructure to 100K+ concurrent users.
 Maintaining open-source repositories with 24K+ GitHub stars.
 </p>

 ---